The initial situation without any index

 The “Hashed NUSI”

-However, NUSI has one disadvantage: it is an ALL-AMP operation since the NUSI index rows are always stored with the base table rows on the same AMP and are not distributed by hashing.
+Although NUSI has benefits, it also has a drawback; it operates as an ALL-AMP system, with NUSI index rows residing on the same AMP as the base table rows and not distributed by hashing.

 CREATE JOIN INDEX Orders_JI